ivan-gushchin-mipt/PCAlipids/limos/README.md

 #### Step 1

-You need to place the PCAlipids script file in the folder that contains the trajectory (*.xtc, *.trr, etc.) and file of the topology (*.pdb) of your system.
+You need to place the PCAlipids script file in the folder that contains the trajectory (*.xtc, *.trr, etc.) and structure  (*.pdb) files for your system.
-In our case, name of trajectory file - “trajectory.xtc” and topology file - “topology.pdb”.
-To start, as it was said, it is necessary to create a concatenated trajectory.
-Run next command:
+In our case, the names of the trajectory and structure files are “trajectory.xtc” and “structure.pdb”, respectively.
+The concatenated trajectory is produced by running:

-    $ python3 pcalipids.py concat -f trajectory.xtc -t topology.pdb
+    $ python3 pcalipids.py concat -f trajectory.xtc -t structure.pdb

 We specified the trajectory file and the topology file for our script, but did not specify the names of the output files, so they will be called “concatenated.xtc” and “average.pdb” for trajectory and topology, respectively.
 Also, in your working folder, files of the concatenated trajectory and topology should appear.

+Please find full description of “concat” below:

+“concat”:
+Call command: $ python3 limos.py concat …
+Description: Creates a concatenated trajectory.
+Input: Required trajectory file and topology file; optional: reference file for future alignment, step of reading frames, start frame.
+Output: Trajectory file and topology file for single lipid molecule.
+Parameters:
+Required:
+-f <input trajectory file>
+-t <input topology file>
+Optional:
+-ref <reference structure>
+-stride <positive integer; step of reading frames>, -dt <time in ps; number to determine from which frame to read the trajectory>
+-oc <output trajectory file> - concatenated trajectory -oa <output topology file> - average structure of concatenated trajectory

 #### Step 2